googlefonts/how-to-hint-variable-fonts/README.md

 ## Background / Older Font Hinting

 In digital fonts, each character or glyph is described by a set of outlines.
 For older methods of font rendering, when the outline was scaled to a small size and rendered onto a coarse grid of pixels, each pixel whose centre lay within the outline was set to black.
-This method never produced good results.
-The resulting bitmap’s shapes were irregular and usually misshapen, glyph stems became uneven, spacing was not controlled, and individual glyph shapes were poor.
+This scale and fill method never produced good results, bitmap shapes were irregular, glyph stems became uneven, spacing was not controlled, and individual glyph shapes were poor.

-To help solve these problems, some form of font intelligence or instructions  was needed.
-These instructions were known as [hints](https://docs.microsoft.com/en-us/typography/truetype/hinting), and helped to translate a typeface’s high resolution outlines to the coarse pixel grid of a screen.
-To ensure even and easy to read text, every feature had be controlled, including spacing, symmetry, stem consistency, individual glyph shape, proportion, and overall typographic colour.
+A set of instructions known as [hints](https://docs.microsoft.com/en-us/typography/truetype/hinting), solved this problem helping to translate a typeface’s high resolution outlines to the coarse pixel grid of a screen.
+To ensure even and easy to read text, every feature of the font outline and metrics, was controlled through hinting code, including spacing, symmetry, stem consistency, individual glyph shape, proportion, and overall typographic colour.
 Special instructions called ‘deltas’ were often used to even further refine a glyph’s shape, turning individual pixels on or off at a specific point size on-screen.

 Achieving perfect results, however, required expert hinting knowledge, a huge amount of code, and months of painstaking detailed work.